fan2/mkdocs/docs/blog/posts/elf/plt-puts-r2debug.md

 ## puts@GLIBC

-Although everything is clear, we can do some confirmation from the shared library perspective.
+Although everything is clear, we can do some confirmation from the so(*s*hared *o*bject) perspective.

 Let's look up symbol `puts` in libc.so.6, the weak symbol `puts` will be overriden by the global symbol `_IO_puts`.